kloparn/advent-of-code-2025/readme.md

  - I was right...
 Ahhh, after some googling, when you have a path that has no loops and need to check possible paths, you can use something called DAG (direct acyclic graph).
  - Oke, it looks like it's 'like' a dfs, that is you go down once to the goal, but you count the ways to possibly get there, like a plus path but also keeping track if we've seen the two keys.
  - Anyway this was a hard day but possible if i knew directly about the DAG way of handing problems like this.

+### Day 12

+Well well, last day.
+Im not excited to see the mystery i have to solve...
+And i was right, fitting shapes inside a grid, now this sounds like something i am not familiar with...

+Part 1 thoughts:
+ - I have no idea how todo this efficiently, i've created the logic for everything before checking, but im at my limit atm.
+ - I found this article https://arxiv.org/pdf/cs/0011047, maybe the logic here can help haha
+ - I succummed yet again but learned a few things about how to solve the puzzle today, it was fun.